quntnim/stable-diffusion-discord.py/README-eng.md

 - Turns text into a picture.
 - prompt (str) : A string that tells the AI what to draw.
-- negative_prompt (str) : A string that tells the AI what not to do.
+- negative_prompt (str) : A string that tells the AI what not to draw.
 Default - (low quality, worst quality:1.4), easynegative ,badhandv4, badv3, nsfw
 - width (int)  : The width of the image. (width must be an integer between 64 and 1024.)
 Default - 384
 - height (int) : The height of the image. (height must be an integer between 64 and 1024.)
 Default - 512
 - steps (int) : The number of times the AI will draw repeatedly. (steps must be an integer between 1 and 50.)
 Default - 28